Forget medicine, in the future you might get prescribed apps – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

 Natasha and Danny and Alex and Grace were all here to chat through the week’s biggest tech happenings.
 This time around we had whatever passes for a quiet week as far as news volume.
 But that still meant we had to cut stuff and move the rest around.
-But, once we got done editing the notes doc down, here’s what was leftover:
+But, once we got done editing the notes doc down, here’s what was left over:

-- Snap acquires Fit Analytics, a fitting technology startup: A far-past TechCrunch Disrupt alone has found a new home inside of the LA’s social leader.
+- Snap acquires Fit Analytics, a fitting technology startup: A far-past TechCrunch Disrupt alum has found a new home inside of LA’s social leader.
 No price on this one, but a fun thing to talk about all the same.

 - eToro is going public via a SPAC (cool), and as it competes with Robinhood it gave us a chance to dig into the market.
 And frankly there’s a lot to like about eToro.
 And thus Robinhood?
 Probably.